useblocks/sphinx-modeling/docs/modeling.rst

 ----------

 .. warning::
-    The currently used Pydantic version may raise an exception when custom validators:
+    The currently used Pydantic version may raise an exception for custom validators:

     .. code-block:: text